Posts Tagged ‘Alternate History’

 “It’s OK.”
 Henry assured him.

-“Anyway,” Fred continued, “hearing those gunshots I was worried someone was harassing Eddie.
+“Anyway,” Roger continued, “hearing those gunshots I was worried someone was harassing Eddie.
 So, I called the Sheriff and told him to meet me here.”

 George nodded no but his father said, “Sure I do.”